zdravkov/kendo-docs/getting-started/web/toolbar/overview.md

         });
     </script>

 ### Button Group

-The Button Group consists of a multiple button elements that are visually separated in a group.
+The Button Group consists of multiple button elements that are visually separated in a group.

 In the command overflow popup the Button Group is rendered as list of commands.

-##### Example - define a button group
+##### Example - define a Button Group

     <div id="toolbar" style="min-width: 240px;"></div>